-Hardshell jackets are designed for the mountains: they’re highly windproof, waterproof, breathable, and durable.
+Hardshell jackets are designed for the mountains: They're highly windproof, waterproof, breathable, and durable.
 This is the outer layer you turn to for ultimate protection while backcountry and resort skiing, mountaineering, alpine climbing, and 4-season trekking.
-Below we break down our top hardshell jackets for 2024, from minimalist models for those who want to move fast and light to burly jackets made to withstand harsh conditions.
-For more information, see our hardshell comparison table and buying advice below the picks.
-And for lighter-weight and more compressible jackets for everyday use and hiking, see our article on the best rain jackets.
+We've tested these stalwarts all over the world, from notoriously windy southern Patagonia to the consistently wet Pacific Northwest.
+Below we break down our 14 favorites for 2024, from minimalist models for those who want to move fast and light to burly jackets made to withstand harsh conditions.
+For more information, see our comparison table and buying advice below the picks, along with details about our testing process.
+For lighter-weight and more compressible jackets for everyday use and hiking, check out our article on the best rain jackets.

 Our Team's Hardshell Jacket Picks